Museum of Art and Digital Entertainment will shut down and put its wares into storage

 The MADE had some big moments over the years.
 It obtained the source code for Habitat, a massively multiplayer online role-playing game launched in 1985 by Randy Farmer and Chip Morningstar at LucasArts.
 The game was built for the Quantum Link online service for the Commodore 64 computer.
 In 2016, MADE uploaded the source code to GitHub for open review, and Farmer and others (Stratus, Fujitsu, and America Online) revived it as an online game called NeoHabitat.
 You can play it with an original Commodore 64 with a wireless card or an emulator in a browser.

-Handy also showed me autographed copies of games by pioneers such as Chris Crawford, Marc Benioff (yes, the guy that became a billionaire from starting Salesforce.com), and the leaders of Atari like Nolan Bushnell and Allan Alcorn.
-I laughed when I saw a big box that housed the controller for Steel Battalion, the crazy Xbox game that let you control a mech using a large controller with 44 input points and two joysticks.
+Handy also showed me autographed copies of games by pioneers such as Chris Crawford, Marc Benioff (yes, the guy that became a billionaire from starting Salesforce), and the leaders of Atari like Nolan Bushnell and Allan Alcorn.
+I laughed when I saw a big box that housed the controller for Steel Battalion, the Xbox game that let you control a mech using a large controller with 44 input points and two joysticks.
 It was the size of a refrigerator.

 There were familiar arcade machines such as Pac-Man as well as the not-so-familiar Radbiker.
 There was a Rock Band corner with all the gear and a few PC machines to play the myriad PC games from eons ago.
 I spotted a copy of the PC game A-10 Tank Killer, a 1989 flight sim game which taught me how to make a boot disk and provided hours of entertainment for me in the days of MS-DOS.
 There are such memories in the museum for just about any video game fan, Handy said.

-Over the years, sponsors included Dolby, Google, GitHub, PlayStation, and Ubisoft.
+Over the years, MADE’s sponsors included Dolby, Google, GitHub, PlayStation, and Ubisoft.
 I was glad I got to see the place once, but I’m sorry to see it go.
-It’s one more victim of the pandemic, but hopefully someone will help the museum hang on to our history and bring it back in a form that the public can see again someday.
+It’s one more victim of the pandemic, but hopefully, someone will help the museum hang on to our history and bring it back in a form that the public can see again someday.